 • The mediation statement is not a legal brief.
 While few lawyers will write anything without attempting to persuade their audience, the audience here is more the adversary and his or her counsel than it is the Court.
 For its part, the Court will not resolve legal or factual disputes in the settlement conference.
 The purpose of the settlement conference is to avoid the costs and risks associated with getting those issues resolved by a judge or jury.
 An effective mediation statement is directed at the Parties' respective risks, and at identifying the issues on which the dispute will ultimately turn, if the Parties proceed to roll the dice by litigating further.
+The mediator prefers to identify what outcomes or determinations are unknown so that the parties can discuss risk; the mediator will not usually provide answers about what the outcomes will be.
 An effective mediation statement also explores thoroughly the issue of damages, and what the Parties' respective exposures could be.
-Minimally, the statements shall include the following:
+A mediation statement from a defendant (or the party submitting second in time) must respond to the opening settlement proposal with a specific counterproposal.

-- -- For the plaintiff, a brief summary of the claims, their evidentiary bases, and the legal principles under which the plaintiff believes he or she should prevail.
-The plaintiff should set forth the claimed damages, an explanation of why the plaintiff believes they would be granted at trial, and an itemization of those damages. - -- For the defendant, an overview of the issues on which the defendant disagrees with the plaintiff or would present to a court or jury if this case is not settled, with an emphasis on the defendant's view of the evidence and relevant legal principles.
-The mediation statement must respond to the plaintiff's settlement proposal with a specific proposal by the defendant. - Mediation statements should be limited to five pages before exhibits (single spacing and 12-point type; the Court frowns upon gaming the page limit issue by manipulating fonts, margins, and so on).
+- Mediation statements should be limited to five pages before exhibits (single spacing and 12-point type; the Court frowns upon gaming the page limit issue by manipulating fonts, margins, and so on).
 Exhibits are limited to a total of 25 pages.
 Counsel should be aware that submitting more than 25 pages of exhibits, or voluminous collections of evidence or supporting documentation, is more in the nature of trying to persuade the mediator of some position.
-Counsel should feel free to share such documents with opposing counsel, but for purposes of the mediation, the material should be summarized or abstracted.
+But the mediator will avoid being persuaded of any position and will seek to discuss risks instead.
 The mediator is not resolving the dispute but is facilitating the parties' efforts to resolve it themselves. - Because a settlement is a business resolution and not a legal decision, counsel and clients need to be reasonable in formulating their respective proposals.
 A proposal that seeks the other party's maximum exposure in litigation, or that declines to offer any relief at all, is not reasonable. - The Court must insist on strict compliance with the settlement conference and mediation statement exchange schedule, as this schedule has been set with the needs of other litigants and the Court's limited resources in mind.
 Once the Parties commit to a schedule, that schedule will become part of a Court order, and relief from that order including amending the mediation statement due dates or postponing the conference itself must come through a request and an order from the Court.
 If such changes (or even withdrawal from a settlement conference) should become necessary as a result of exigent circumstances, the Parties should contact the Court promptly about rescheduling the conference.

 The audience for these statements is your adversary, not the Court.
-A copy should be sent simultaneously to the Court at Settlement Correspondence Fuentes@ilnd.uscourts.gov.
+A copy should be sent simultaneously to the Court at Settlement_Correspondence_Fuentes@ilnd.uscourts.gov.
 These statements are confidential and subject to Federal Rule of Evidence 408, and they are not to be filed on the public docket.